Vlemert/styleguide/src/docs/layout/index.md

 <p class="lead">
-  Layouts in Craft can be simple with plain page containers or more complicated with the grid system where you can define the columns you'ld like in your styleguide.
+  Layouts in Craft can be simple with plain page containers or more complicated with the grid system where you can define the columns you'd like in your styleguide.
 </p>

 > You can find all layout related styles in the `scss/layout` directory.